📋 Quick Summary

 Anti-Inflammatory Powerhouse

-Turmeric's primary weapon is curcumin—one of nature's most powerful anti-inflammatories.
-It directly fights cortisol's inflammatory effects.
+Curcumin is one of nature's most powerful anti-inflammatories.
+It directly fights cortisol's inflammatory effects at the cellular level.

 Barrier Support and Repair